Indus River: History

-Most scholars believe that settlements of Gandhara grave culture of the early Indo-Aryans flourished in Gandhara from 1700 BC to 600 BC, when Mohenjo-daro and Harappa had already been abandoned.
+Some scholars believe that settlements of Gandhara grave culture of the early Indo-Aryans flourished in Gandhara from 1700 BC to 600 BC, when Mohenjo-daro and Harappa had already been abandoned.

 The Rigveda describes several rivers, including one named "Sindhu".
 The Rigvedic "Sindhu" is thought to be the present-day Indus River.
 It is attested 176 times in its text, 94 times in the plural, and most often used in the generic sense of "river".
 In the Rigveda, notably in the later hymns, the meaning of the word is narrowed to refer to the Indus River in particular; for example, in the list of rivers mentioned in the hymn of Nadistuti sukta.
 The Rigvedic hymns apply a feminine gender to all the rivers mentioned therein, except for the Brahmaputra.

 The word "India" is derived from the Indus River.
-In ancient times, "India" initially referred to those regions immediately along the east bank of the Indus, where are Punjab and Sindh now but by 300 BC, Greek writers including Herodotus and Megasthenes were applying the term to the entire subcontinent that extends much farther eastward.
+In ancient times, "India" initially referred to those regions immediately along the east bank of the Indus, where Punjab and Sindh are now but by 300 BC, Greek writers including Herodotus and Megasthenes were applying the term to the entire subcontinent that extends much farther eastward.

 The lower basin of the Indus forms a natural boundary between the Iranian Plateau and the Indian subcontinent; this region embraces all or parts of the Pakistani provinces Balochistan, Khyber Pakhtunkhwa, Punjab and Sindh and the countries Afghanistan and India.
 The first West Eurasian empire to annex the Indus Valley was the Persian Empire, during the reign of Darius the Great.
 During his reign, the Greek explorer Scylax of Caryanda was commissioned to explore the course of the Indus.
 It was crossed by the invading armies of Alexander.
 Still, after his Macedonians conquered the west bank—joining it to the Hellenic world, they elected to retreat along the southern course of the river, ending Alexander's Asian campaign.
 Alexander's admiral Nearchus set out from the Indus Delta to explore the Persian Gulf, until reaching the Tigris.
 The Indus Valley was later dominated by the Mauryan and Kushan Empires, Indo-Greek Kingdoms, Indo-Scythians and Hepthalites.
 Over several centuries Muslim armies of Muhammad ibn al-Qasim, Mahmud of Ghazni, Muhammad of Ghor, Timur and Babur crossed the river to invade Sindh and Punjab, providing a gateway to the Indian subcontinent.